1st/interview/07. System Design/system_design_refresher.md

 # System Design Refresher

-Use this guide to frame architecture discussions quickly, explain trade-offs, and dive deeper into specific components when needed.
+Use this guide to frame architecture discussions quickly, explain trade-offs, and see how edge defense, load balancing, services, and data layers compose before diving into component-specific guides.

 ## Cheat Sheet
 - Start with the north star: product goals, scale assumptions (traffic, data, latency, availability).